Iowa vs. SE Louisiana Predictions & Picks - Women's NCAA Tournament First Round

 Iowa Performance Insights

-- The Hawkeyes have a +518 scoring differential, topping opponents by 16.2 points per game.
-They're putting up 87.5 points per game to rank first in college basketball and are allowing 71.3 per outing to rank 325th in college basketball.
+- The Hawkeyes outscore opponents by 16.2 points per game (scoring 87.5 points per game to rank first in college basketball while allowing 71.3 per contest to rank 325th in college basketball) and have a +518 scoring differential overall.

-- Offensively, Iowa is tallying 89.2 points per game this season in conference contests.
-To compare, its season average (87.5 points per game) is 1.7 PPG lower.
+- In conference games, Iowa averages more points per contest (89.2) than its overall average (87.5).

-- The Hawkeyes put up 90.1 points per game when playing at home, compared to 85.9 points per game in away games, a difference of 4.2 points per contest.
+- Offensively, the Hawkeyes have played better at home this season, averaging 90.1 points per game, compared to 85.9 per game in away games.

 © 2023 Data Skrive.
 All rights reserved.